 Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

-10 to 12 cents higher; wheat futures are 4 to 6 cents higher.
+10 to 12 cents higher; wheat futures are narrowly mixed.

 David M. Fiala